On Origin Stories and Becoming

 Welcome to the Rebel Joy Society

-For as long as I can remember, I have been quietly obsessed with the idea of becoming.
+For as long as I can remember, I have been obsessed with the idea of becoming.

 I grew up in a very small town.
 Seventy-two acres, horses, chickens, pigs.
-And I hated it, viscerally, in the way only a dreamy, restless child can hate something ordinary.
+And I hated it, viscerally, in the way only a head-in-the-clouds, wired-for-adventure child can hate something ordinary.

 I dreamt of cities.
 Of a nomadic existence.
-I would indulge in a fantasy where I had been adopted and my real parents were off jet-setting somewhere and simply couldn’t be bothered by the responsibility of a child.
-For the record, I admired their (fictional) choice and didn’t indulge in any self-pity.
-It somehow soothed me to imagine I had come from a lineage of adventurers and seekers.
+I indulged in a fantasy where I’d been adopted and my real parents were off jet-setting somewhere, simply unbothered by the responsibility of a child.
+For the record, I admired their (fictional) choice entirely.
+No self-pity involved.
+It soothed me to imagine I’d come from a lineage of adventurers and seekers.

 I turned daydreaming into an intentional practice.